 EGMs are one form of evidence synthesis - the process of compiling information and knowledge from many sources and disciplines to inform decisions [5, 6].
-Evidence synthesis provides more reliable information about a topic than a single study by systematically collecting, categorizing, and analyzing a broad range of studies [11].
-Evidence synthesis for decision making was largely popularized by the biomedical field, but it provides clear benefits for decision-makers in any field [9, 12, 13].
+Evidence synthesis provides more reliable information about a topic than a single study by systematically collecting, categorizing, and analyzing a broad range of studies [14].
+Evidence synthesis for decision making was largely popularized by the biomedical field, but it provides clear benefits for decision-makers in any field [15, 16, 9].
 Thus, evidence synthesis is an incredibly valuable tool for decision-makers in global development seeking to design policies and fund research [5].

-The International Initiative for Impact Evaluation (3ie) has pioneered the use of EGMs, which present a visual overview of completed and ongoing impact evaluations and systematic reviews in a specific sector [14].
+3ie has pioneered the use of EGMs, which present a visual overview of completed and ongoing impact evaluations and systematic reviews in a specific sector [17].
 3ie creates these EGMs via the "thematic [collection] of information about impact evaluation and systematic reviews that measure the effects of international development policies and programmes" [7].
 The final product is a matrix, organized by "intervention" categories on the vertical axis and "outcome" categories on the horizontal axis.
 Interventions are the action taken in the study, and outcomes are the result of the action.
 Each cell of the matrix contains studies that rigorously evaluate the impact of a specific intervention on a specific outcome.
+An example of this matrix is shown in Figure 1.